Fracture Repair Starting at $2000

 External coaptation: a splint or cast; applied to the outside of the limb; good at resisting bending forces and fair at resisting torsion and compression forces.

 External fixation: a surgically applied device that is attached to the bone with pins that thread into the bone but come out through the skin.
-These pins are connected to a rigid bar with clamps to “splint” the bone on the outside.
 This method is very good at resisting bending, compression and torsion forces.

 Internal fixation: surgically applied devices implanted inside the bone or on the surface of the bone.
 Various devices are available and offer different results against the various forces such as plates, screws, nails, pins, or wires.